barbazul/1kfa/mod_guide_gm.md

  * body language - smiling, how animated they get
  * when they take a long time to make one decision
    - usually a good sign, but also gauge others' reactions to delay
- * when they argue amongst each other - and the degree to which they argue
+ * when they argue among each other - and the degree to which they argue
    - this one is a tricky balance
  * the tone they take when acting out player dialogue
    - bored? excited?